service mastodon_web stop # service mastodon_workers stop # service mastodon_stream stop

-% yarn installWhen upgrading to version 1.4.3, an extra step needs to be run before the database migration.
+% rm Gemfile.lockIf you are upgrading for the first time from a version less than 1.4.3, an extra step needs to be run before the database migration.

-% RAILS_ENV=production rails mastodon:maintenance:prepare_for_foreign_keysCheck the release notes to see if the database migration script needs to be run.
+% RAILS_ENV=production rake mastodon:webpush:generate_vapid_keyCheck the release notes to see if the database migration script needs to be run for the new release.

 # service mastodon_web start # service mastodon_workers start # service mastodon_stream start